China Odyssey Tours Frequently Asked Questions

-h) In public place, it’s not suggested to show large amounts of cash or traveler’s checks.
-Expensive items like jewelry, watches are better left at home.
+h) In a public place, it’s not suggested to show large amounts of cash or traveler’s checks.
+Expensive items like jewelry and watches are better left at home.

 i) In case you have to take a taxi, it's better to use the taxi service offered by hotels.
-Bring a hotel card with you or let your tour guide or hotel staff to write down the names & locations of your hotel and your destination both in English & Chinese beforehand.
-Before you get off, always request a receipt from the driver or remember its plate number, it will be very helpful in case you leave things on the car.
+Bring a hotel card with you or let your tour guide or hotel staff write down the names & locations of your hotel and your destination both in English & Chinese beforehand.
+Before you get off, always request a receipt from the driver or remember its plate number, it will be very helpful in case you leave things in the car.

-j) Respect local custom, inquire your tour guides about the suitable etiquettes and taboos to avoid any possible offensive behavior or words.
-Do ask permission if you would like to take pictures for people though most of them are very friendly.
+j) Respect local customs, and inquire your tour guides about suitable etiquette and taboos to avoid any possible offensive behavior or words.
+Do ask permission if you would like to take pictures of people though most of them are very friendly.

 k) It’s a pleasant thing to make friends during a tour but never go anywhere with a stranger.

 l) Avoid going out on the streets too late at night.

 What to do if I lose my property?

 We sincerely hope everything will be going smoothly on your China tour.
 If unfortunately, you lose your properties, China Odyssey Tours will try our best to help you with it through our local tour guides in each city.
 If necessary, our tour guide will go to the police station or related office with you and help you report the issue.

-In case you lose passport in China, please do report to the local public security office as soon as possible, it will provide you with a certificate necessary for you to get an exit document at the embassy or consulate of your own country.
+In case you lose your passport in China, please report to the local public security office as soon as possible, it will provide you with a certificate necessary for you to get an exit document at the embassy or consulate of your own country.

 If your credit card gets lost, please immediately call the issuing bank to report the loss of your card.